williamsdoug/GitAnalysis/dev/README.md

 Configuration File:
 - git_analysis_config.py

+Other files:
+- ml_plot.py - helper routines for analytics spreadsheets

 Notes:
-- Code still mostly hard-coded to OpenStack tools chain Git+LaunchPad+Gerrit.
-Needs t ve extended for other development toolchains as well.
+- Code still mostly hard-coded to OpenStack toolchain Git+LaunchPad+Gerrit.
+Needs to be extended for other development toolchains as well.